hudsondan/tcr-scapes/README.md

 ```
 python run.py
 ```
-To run the programme with a single model and save the outputs
+To run the programme with a single model and save the outputs, for example with a Hamming Distance model

 ```
 python run.py -m hamming -s True